kktsuji/tsuji-website/content/blog/2024/arxiv-bot-aws.en.md

 ---
-title: 'AWS Configuration for arXiv Bot to Automatically Notify Webhooks of New Papers'
+title: 'AWS Configuration to Automatically Notify Webhooks of New Papers on arXiv'
-description: 'Post about AWS Configuration for arXiv Bot to Automatically Notify Webhooks of New Papers.'
+description: 'Post about AWS Configuration to Automatically Notify Webhooks of New Papers on arXiv.'
 date: 2024-08-03T15:27:14+09:00
-lastmod:
+lastmod: 2024-08-03T16:30:00+09:00
 math: false
 draft: false
 ---